linl33/bohemia/guides/guide_openhds_setup.md

 cd openhds
 wget https://github.com/SwissTPH/openhds-server/releases/download/openhds-1.6/openhds.war
 ```
-- For now, since we're making no changes to the parameters / credentials, we can simply upload the recently download `.war` file as is.
+- For now, since we're making no changes to the parameters / credentials, we can simply leave the recently downloaded `.war` file as is.
 - However, if we wanted to make changes, we would need to unjar then rejar like this:
   - Extract via: `unzip openhds.war`
   - Edit the fields in `WEB-INF/classes/database.properties` to ensure that `dbURL`, `dbUser` and `dbPass` are adequate